CharlesLiuCool/notebook/Computer Science/Computer Science Notes/Exam 2 Review Guide.md

 - **Define what is a pointer**
 	- A variable that contains the address of another variable
 	- Used as output parameters which send back results from functions

 - **Distinguish between output and input parameters**
 	- input is what you give the algorithm, output is what the algorithm gives you after you give it an input
 	- i.e. `int out = func(in)`, `in` is the input parameter, `out` is the output parameter

 - **Declare and apply pointers**
+	- Declaration `type* ptr (i.e. int* ptr)`
+	- Pointers are often applied when you want to modify multiple values in a function.
+If you pass the memory address of a value through a *pointer* into the function, you can manipulate it within the function by calling the address, and when you exit the function, the values are changed accordingly.

 - **Distinguish between the multiple usages of the * operator with pointers**
 	- `int *ptr` – indicates the declaration of a pointer
 	- `*result = i + j` – indicates the dereferencing of a pointer (the operator is called the dereference or indirection operator)

 - **Define what is a direct value**
+	- When not using a pointer and accessing a value, we are accessing a *direct* value.
+	- i.e. `int num = 50;` 50 is the direct value

 - **Define what is an indirect value**
 	- Accessed via the dereference operator – meaning “follow the pointer”

 **Apply logical memory diagrams of pointers and how they relate to their indirect
 values**